Individual template customizations (Twig, HTML)

 Currently, Shopware 6 lacks a full-fledged child theme that allows you to include files and make changes (like Shopware 5).
 As a workaround, we have developed a small free "ThemeWare® Customizing Plugin" or "ThemeWare® Customizing App" for integrating individual customizations and your own files.

-ThemeWare® Customizing PluginIndividual customizations with the ThemeWare® Customizing App (Cloud)
+Individual customizations with the ThemeWare® Customizing PluginIndividual customizations with the ThemeWare® Customizing App (Cloud)

 Helpful Twig Basics